-If you are looking for the lowest possible fees, then you should
+If you are looking for the lowest possible fees, an online

-look at an online

-trading account.
+trading account might suit you.
 The fee to buy or sell a parcel of

 shares starts from around $30.
-They charge you only when you buy
+You're only charged when you buy or

 Full service brokers

-A full service broker will charge more but they can also give
+A full service broker charges more but they can also advise you

-you advice on what to buy and sell.
-The law requires brokers to
+on what to buy and sell.
+The law requires brokers to have a

 Brokerage fees are usually based on a percentage of the value of